 When running multiple online marketplaces and using Amazon, it’s easy to get confused about where you should be sending your traffic.
 While it makes sense to prioritize all your marketing channels to go to your own site, one shouldn’t quickly disregard the opportunity to strategically feed some traffic to your Amazon Product Listings.

 Amazon might also offer some benefits that your stand-alone site simply can’t compete with.
 For example, Amazon’s established credibility and unshaken support for customers is something many online shoppers prefer.

 This tactic might be the most value-creating one of this list simply because it focuses on building an engine for generating traffic.
 This means that if you want to release a new product on Amazon, you’ll have the external resources and infrastructure set up to do so.

 Additionally, as you may already be familiar with, there are dozens of different marketing channels out there.
-Whether you’re using Facebook Ads, Google Adwords, onsite content, SEO, social media marketing, influencer marketing, or a mixture of them, some of these channels might create a high return on your investment (ROI) if directed toward Amazon.
+Whether you’re using Facebook Ads, Google Ads, onsite content, SEO, social media marketing, influencer marketing or a mixture of them, some of these channels might create a high return on your investment (ROI) if directed toward Amazon.

 For example, many influencers and bloggers prefer to redirect traffic to Amazon because they can earn an affiliate commission based on any purchases from their custom product link.

 Shoot for Amazon’s Bestseller Rank (and the Elusive Amazon’s Choice)